 Our two-year master’s in urban planning (MUP) degree is fully accredited by the Planning Accreditation Board, a Chicago-based organization that recognizes professional urban planning programs for performance, integrity, and quality.
-You can learn more about the accreditation process at the Planning Accreditation Board’s website.

 The Planning Accreditation Board requires this information be posted for the Master of Urban Planning program.